http4k/www/src/website/content/news/too_many_modules_to_remember/index.md

 ---
-title: "We missed shipping our 200th module.
-Guess we were too busy building the next four!"
+title: "We Forgot to Ship Our 200th Module.
+What Do You Do When There's Too Many to Remember?"
-description: "Somewhere between module #199 and #204, http4k quietly sailed past 200.
-No cake, no fanfare - just another Tuesday release."
+description: "Somewhere between module #199 and #205, http4k quietly sailed past 200.
+No cake, no fanfare - just another Tuesday release.
+So we taught an AI to remember it all for you."
 date: 2026-03-17
 draft: true
 image: image.webp